America’s Most Advanced Home Inspection Brand

 A great post-recession business

-WIN’s revenue grew 35% over the past two years.
-How many other professions can say that?
+WIN’s revenue has been growing sharply since 2010, and we are increasing our market share.
 As home sales continue to climb and gather steam, WIN expects strong revenue growth to continue.

 The demand creates strong revenue potential for WIN owners.
-WIN franchises that have been open for three years or longer generated an average revenue of $100,462 in 2012.
-Not bad for a business with low overhead and startup costs beginning at $32,900 (and even lower for veterans).
-Sixty WIN owners exceeded that average revenue amount, generating an average of $160,945 in 2012, and the top 25% of owners generated an average of $210,530.
+WIN franchises that have been open for three years or longer generated an average revenue of $112,644 in 2013, up 12% from the year before.
+Not bad for a business with low overhead and startup costs beginning at $33,900 (and even lower for veterans).
+Fifty-eight WIN owners exceeded that average revenue amount, generating an average of $180,559 in 2013.

 Ready to learn how we help WIN owners generate those kinds of results?
 Click the research button below to learn more about marketing, training and support, startup costs and financial performance.Learn More ►